AHassan1024/Data-Manipulation/README.md

 Quick experiments in data manipulation using Python

 # Things I want to be able to do:
-## - [ ] Do a data overview of various stats that might be useful, and print to file
+- [x] Do a data overview of various stats that might be useful
+- [ ] Print overview to file
 - [ ] Data visualisation for different fields
   - [ ] Gender distribution of passengers using bar chart
   - [ ] Histogram of flight status to see distribution of cancelled, delayed, on-time flights